This is a guide to help dentists understand how the tax system can help you increase the size of your donation and obtain tax relief for yourself.

 Who can I donate to?

 You can donate to anyone.
-However, it will only be a payment to a gift-registered charity or Community Amateur Sports Club (CASC) that will qualify for tax relief.
+However, only a payment to a gift-registered charity or Community Amateur Sports Club (CASC) will qualify for tax relief.

 Whether it is a dental one or one you have a personal connection to, like a local hospice or one of the many churches, mosques, synagogues, schools and museums registered as charities and with Community Amateur Sports Clubs (CASC), you should have many opportunities to make tax-efficient donations using gift aid.